 The Reader has always been one place to catch up on writing across the open web: WordPress.com blogs, Jetpack blogs, any blog with an RSS feed.
 That part hasn’t changed.
 What’s new is the company you can keep there.

-In the left navigation, you’ll find a new Social section, with entries for your connected accounts.
+In the left navigation, you’ll find a new Social Feeds section, with entries for your connected accounts.
 Connected social accounts include:

 - Bluesky: and the wider ATmosphere, including Blacksky and other Bluesky‑compatible platforms.